 Did you know that you’d have to use an artificial tree for over 10 years before it would have a lower environmental impact than opting for a real tree every year?
 The Carbon Trust estimate that the carbon footprint of an artificial tree is about 40kg CO2e compared to a real tree (3.5kg CO2e), assuming that the real tree is recycled responsibly.

 Of course there may be many factors that mean that an artificial tree suits your family better, but here are some of the environmental reasons to go for a real one from B&Q:

-All of our cut Nordman Fir Christmas Trees are sourced from Scotland – as are all of our pot grown trees.
+Our cut Nordman Fir Christmas Trees are sourced from Scotland – as are our pot grown trees.
 This accounts for about 90% of the trees we sell.
 The remaining 10% are sourced from Europe.
 You can watch the story of our Christmas trees on our YouTube channel.

 The plantations we source from adhere to Global GAP, a standard that covers the safe use of chemicals and responsible working conditions.
 The plantations also provide habitats for nature.